 - Nomination by Stanford through Undergraduate Advising and Research

-- U.S. citizen or a U.S. national from a Pacific Island
+- U.S. citizen or a U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands

 - Minimum GPA of 3.6